-A 2019 study done on mice showed that at high levels, CBD led to elevation of liver enzymes, an indicator of liver damage.
+A 2019 study done on mice showed that at high levels, CBD led to the elevation of liver enzymes, an indicator of liver damage.
 The levels of CBD used were quite high, representing the maximal dose that someone taking the CBD-based epilepsy drug Epidiolex may be taking No data is yet available on the actual liver status of humans who have taken Epidiolex, as the drug is still relatively new.

-However it should be noted that another study found that lower levels of CBD were actually protective against alcohol-induced liver damage in mice.
-Researchers found that CBD was a promising treatment for damage that was associated with inflammation, oxidative stress and steatosis (fatty liver).
+However, it should be noted that another study found that lower levels of CBD were actually protective against alcohol-induced liver damage in mice.
+Researchers found that CBD was a promising treatment for damage that was associated with inflammation, oxidative stress, and steatosis (fatty liver).